 Any Court.
 “Any court” includes any federal court or the court of any state, territory, commonwealth, or possession of the United States.

 Serious Crime.
-“Serious crime” includes any crime, a necessary element of which, as determined by the statutory or common law definition of such crime in the jurisdiction where the judgment was entered, involves false swearing, misrepresentation, fraud, willful failure to file income tax returns, deceit, bribery, extortion, misappropriation, theft, or an attempt or a conspiracy or solicitation of another to commit the above crimes.
+“Serious crime” includes any felony.
+It also includes any lesser crime, a necessary element of which, as determined by the statutory or common law definition of such crime in the jurisdiction where the judgment was entered, involves false swearing, misrepresentation, fraud, willful failure to file income tax returns, deceit, bribery, extortion, misappropriation, theft, or an attempt or a conspiracy or solicitation of another to commit the above crimes.

 Forms of Misconduct.

 Attorneys Violating Rules of Professional Responsibility.
 An attorney admitted to this Bar has committed misconduct if he or she violates the District’s adopted Code of Professional Responsibility, whether by act or omission, whether committed individually or in concert with any other person or persons, and whether committed in the course of an attorney client relationship or the practice of law.
-The District’s Code of Professional Responsibility is the Rules of Professional Conduct adopted by the Supreme Court of Missouri, except as otherwise provided by specific order of the Court en banc after consideration of comments by representatives of bar associations within the State.
+The District’s Code of Professional Responsibility is the Rules of Professional Conduct adopted by the Supreme Court of Missouri, except as otherwise provided by specific order of the Court en banc.

 Attorneys Convicted of Crimes.

-An attorney admitted to this Bar has committed misconduct if convicted of a crime in any court, whether the conviction resulted from a plea of guilty, or nolo contendere or from a verdict after trial or otherwise, and regardless of the pendency of any appeal.
+An attorney admitted to this Bar has committed misconduct if convicted of a serious crime in any court, whether the conviction resulted from a plea of guilty or nolo contendere or from a verdict after trial or otherwise, and regardless of the pendency of any appeal, and regardless of whether the charge resulted in a suspended imposition of sentence.

 If the Clerk receives a certified copy of a judgment of conviction demonstrating that an attorney admitted to this Bar has been convicted of a serious crime in any court, the Court en banc must enter an order commencing a disciplinary proceeding and immediately suspending that attorney until final disposition of the disciplinary proceeding.
 The Court en banc must immediately serve a copy of such order upon the attorney.
 Upon a showing of good cause, the Court en banc may set aside such order.